shijieS/DMMN/README.md

 # An End-To-End Tracker
 This the source code of the end-to-end Fast Motion Modeling Network (FMMN) which jointly perform detection and association.
 Based on this network, we design a tracker.
 It can accurately tracking mutlple objects in video frames with amazing speed (more than 120 fps).

-> We spend one and half year to finish it.
+> We spend one and half year to make this idea possible.
 Yes, we finally finish it and publish this tracker along with an Awesome Multiple Object Tracking Dataset ([AMOTD](https://github.com/shijieS/AwesomeMOTDataset)).

 ## RoadMap